cyz0707/MSE800_PY/tree/main/Week3/Activity6/README.md

 3. Add a new teacher
 4. Remove a teacher
 5. Viewe records of teachers and students
+6. Add a course
+7. Remove a course

 ### Students:
-1. Attend classes
+1. Enroll a course
+2. Withdraw a course

 ### Lecturer:
 1. Add a new student
 2. Delete a student
-3. Teach a subject to a class
+3. Teach a course
-4. Quit teaching a subject from a class
+4. Quit teaching a course
-5. Add a subject to a class
-6. Delete a subject from a class
-7. View students from a class
+5. View students from a course
-8. View subjects from a class
+6. View courses